Mississippi Drug and Alcohol Use Statistics

 Program accreditation is a process that facilities go through to ensure you can trust them to provide high-quality services.
 If you find drug rehab centers in Mississippi that are accredited, it lets you know that your program of choice has met the standards set forth by accreditation bodies and, therefore, is able to provide high-quality services.

 Credentialing of Staff

-Staff credentials show that your rehab team has had the proper training to give you the best care.
-A quality rehab facility will have certified staff since Mississippi doesn’t currently offer licensing for substance use disorder counseling.5
+Staff credentials show that your team has had the proper training to give you the best care.
+A quality facility will have certified staff since Mississippi doesn’t currently offer licensing for substance use disorder counseling.5

 Utilizing Individualized Treatment Plans

 A quality rehab uses individualized plans tailored to meet your needs and address your specific triggers and stressors so that you can develop and implement a plan to help you stay on the road to recovery.

 A low staff-to-patient ratio allows you to get the individualized care that you need without feeling as if you are being neglected, ignored, or rushed in your experience.

 The cost can be a huge factor in preventing you from getting the treatment you need.
 High-quality drug and alcohol rehab centers in Mississippi will understand this and work with you to make sure that finances aren’t stopping you from journeying toward recovery.

 A quality facility may offer an aftercare plan that includes employment options, educational goals, a plan to prevent relapse, and continued support from both your team and your peers.

 Staying connected to your support system is important in your recovery journey.
 A quality rehab understands and appreciates the bonds and connections that you make with your peers as you go through treatment together.